soplinger/wordle/README.md

 ## How to compile the client and server
-Python has the *luxury* of being intrepted so this step will be skipped.
+Python has the *luxury* of being intrepted so this step will be skipped.<br />

 ## How to run the client and server
-The server can be started by typing, the port number is *optional* `python server.py <port#>`
+The server can be started by typing, the port number is *optional*<br />
+`python server.py <port#>`
-The client can be started by typing, the port number and hostname are *optional* `python client.py <port#> <hostname>`
+The client can be started by typing, the port number and hostname are *optional*<br />
+`python client.py <port#> <hostname>`

 ## Potocol developed and syntax